Back

 Step 3: Scrub the interior

 After the water has cooled, use an appropriate cleaning brush and scrub any remaining residue using a brush scrubber.
-You can also use a chainmail wrapped sponge to remove stubborn bits from your teeth.
+You can also use a chainmail-wrapped sponge to remove stubborn bits from your teeth.

 WARNING: Do not use mild soap on cast iron or soak it in any kind of liquid, because this will ruin its seasoning.